benkosiek/CanvasAPI1/README.md

 ## **Features**

 ### **Canvas LMS Integration**
-- Retrieve all discussions or the most recent discussion from a course.
+- Retrieve the most recent discussion from a course.
 - Access and process course files, sorted by creation date.

 ### **ChatGPT API Integration**
 - Send prompts based on Canvas data to ChatGPT and retrieve responses.
-- Post AI-generated responses directly back to Canvas discussions.

 ---